 - Lock down privacy settings on social media accounts.
 Make sure you’re making information available only to those you wish to have it.

 - Use the right software and hardware systems.
 If you just use your computer to surf the web, you probably don’t need a powerful processor or the Adobe suite.
-“Every piece of software you put on your computer has potential vulnerabilities,” says Jerome Segura, Senior Security Researcher at Malwarebytes.
+“Every piece of software you put on your computer has potential vulnerabilities,” says Jérôme Segura, Head of Investigations, Malware Intelligence, at Malwarebytes.
 “The more you have, the greater your surface of attack is on a particular machine.”